 No significant modifications were performed in the Salt Shaft Station during this reporting period.
-Ground control was performed as routine maintenance.
+Twelve-ft resin-anchored roof bolts and mats were installed as part of routine maintenance.

 Geomechanical instrumentation was installed in the Salt Shaft Station between June 1982 and February 1983, with subsequent reinstallation of extensometers and convergence points as necessary.
 Figure 4-2 shows the instrument locations after the roof beam was taken down.